aneasystone/github-trending/README.md

 ## Python

+* 【2023-06-17】[Nuitka / Nuitka](https://github.com/Nuitka/Nuitka) - Nuitka is a Python compiler written in Python.
+It's fully compatible with Python 2.6, 2.7, 3.4, 3.5, 3.6, 3.7, 3.8, 3.9, 3.10, and 3.11.
+You feed it your Python app, it does a lot of clever things, and spits out an executable or extension module.
+* 【2023-06-17】[THUDM / WebGLM](https://github.com/THUDM/WebGLM) - WebGLM: An Efficient Web-enhanced Question Answering System (KDD 2023)
+* 【2023-06-17】[gaasher / I-JEPA](https://github.com/gaasher/I-JEPA) - Implementation of I-JEPA from "Self-Supervised Learning from Images with a Joint-Embedding Predictive Architecture"
 * 【2023-06-16】[uzh-rpg / RVT](https://github.com/uzh-rpg/RVT) - Implementation of "Recurrent Vision Transformers for Object Detection with Event Cameras".
 CVPR 2023
 * 【2023-06-15】[AndrewZhe / lawyer-llama](https://github.com/AndrewZhe/lawyer-llama) - 中文法律LLaMA
 * 【2023-06-15】[plastic-labs / tutor-gpt](https://github.com/plastic-labs/tutor-gpt) - LangChain LLM application.
 Dynamic few-shot metaprompting for theory-of-mind-powered tutoring.